Federal Civil Forfeiture Lawyers in Baltimore

 Forfeiture rulings are different depending on whether the issue at hand is a criminal or civil matter.
 Below we review the two proceedings that most commonly result from civil asset forfeiture.

-- Federal civil forfeiture proceedings: Involves actions brought directly against particular types of properties, such a parcels of real estate, boats, airplanes, stores, factories, inventory or any type of real or personal property.
+- Federal civil forfeiture proceedings: Involves actions brought directly against particular types of properties, such as parcels of real estate, boats, airplanes, stores, factories, inventory, or any type of real or personal property.
 In general, to prevail in such an action, the government must show probable cause that the property facilitated, or was purchased with the proceeds of specified unlawful activity.
 To prevail against the government, the owner of the property, or a claimant, must contest the government's showing of probable cause.

 - Administrative forfeiture proceedings: A type of civil forfeiture initiated and conducted by law enforcement agencies.
 Until an administrative forfeiture is contested, and sent to a U.S. Attorney for prosecution, the law enforcement agencies have great autonomy in handling administrative forfeitures.

-Contact Nathans & Biddle Today
+Contact Nathans & Ripke LLP Today